somebeaver/Lowrider.js/README.md

 Since web components cannot exist outside of the DOM, the components themselves cannot be tasked with caching their own contents.
-Instead, that responsibility typically falls to the UI's router or a purpose built module.
+Instead, that responsibility typically falls to the UI's router, a purpose built module, or the browser itself if there is no single-page application.

 Lowrider.js is flexible and can work with anything that can stringify HTML.
 As long as the component author utilizes the lifecycle hooks properly, Lowrider.js